RichardOtter/Genealogy-scripts/Convert fact/ReadMe.txt

 =========================================================================DIV80==
 Compatibility

-Tested with a RootsMagic v 10.0.7 database using Python for Windows v3.13.4   64bit
+Tested with a RootsMagic v 11.0.2 database using Python for Windows v3.14   64bit

-The py file has not been tested on MacOS but could probably be modified to work on a Macintosh with Python version 3.n installed.
+The python script file has not been tested on MacOS but could probably be modified to work on a Macintosh with Python version 3.n installed.

 =========================================================================DIV80==